Alejandro Davidovich Fokina: Playing style

 Davidovich Fokina is known for having one of the best drop shots on the ATP Tour.
 His playing style could generally be described as aggressive, and his level tends to fluctuate over the course of a match.
-He also frequently deploys an undearm serve.
+He also frequently deploys an underarm serve.
 Although he is not the tallest of players, he makes up for this disadvantage with his quick movement and powerful groundstrokes.
 Additionally, Davidovich Fokina can often be seen diving on courts of all surfaces, which leads to both wildly entertaining shotmaking and occasionally injury.
 He is also known for his excellent returns, often finding sharp angles.